-As a result, the number of companies using the TKC Consolidated Group Solution counted approximately 2,500 corporate groups (or about 16,600 companies) as of September 30, 2016, adopted by more than 70% of the 100 largest Japanese listed companies by sales amount.

-To these companies, more than 800 TKC Members are appointed as system consultants.
+As a result, the number of companies using the TKC Consolidated Group Solution counted approximately 2,700 corporate groups (or about 18,600 companies) as of September 30, 2017, adopted by approximately 80% of the 100 largest Japanese listed companies by sales amount.
+To these companies, about 900 TKC Members are appointed as system consultants.

-(7) Expansion of markets for legal information database services
+(8) Expansion of market for legal information database services

-The LEX/DB Internet legal information database maintains an archive of over 275,000 judicial precedents, etc. (as of September 30, 2016) covering all legal fields from precedents set in the former Supreme Court dating back to 1875 to those most recently announced.
-The TKC Law Library is a comprehensive legal information database which uses the LEX/DB Internet as its core content and contains over 895,000 bibliographic information references with links to 46 of the Databases of Professional Journals, with total items of information now exceeding 2,328,900.
-As of September 30, 2016, the Library is used by over 16,600 institutions, including TKC Member firms, universities, law schools, government offices, law firms, patent offices and corporate legal departments.
+The LEX/DB Internet legal information database maintains an archive of over 290,000 judicial precedents, etc. (as of September 30, 2017) covering all legal fields from precedents set in the former Supreme Court dating back to 1875 to those most recently announced, as well as those collected from our own sources, making it the largest database of all in Japan.
+The TKC Law Library is a comprehensive legal information database which uses the LEX/DB Internet as its core content and contains over 910,000 bibliographic information references with links to 51 of the Databases of Professional Journals, with total items of information now exceeding 2,360,000.
+As of September 30, 2017, the Library is used by over 16,600 institutions with more than 50,000 IDs, including TKC member firms, universities, law schools, government offices, law firms, patent offices and corporate legal departments.